History of Zionism: Persecution of the Jews

 Persecution of Jews played a key role in preserving Jewish identity and keeping Jewish communities transient, it would later provide a key role in inspiring Zionists to reject European forms of identity.

 Jews in Catholic states were banned from owning land and from pursuing a variety of professions.
 From the 13th century Jews were required to wear identifying clothes such as special hats or stars on their clothing.
 This form of persecution originated in tenth century Baghdad and was copied by Christian rulers.
 Constant expulsions and insecurity led Jews to adopt artisan professions that were easily transferable between locations (such as furniture making or tailoring).

-Persecution in Spain and Portugal led large number of Jews there to convert to Christianity, however many continued to secretly practice Jewish rituals.
+Persecution in Spain and Portugal led a large number of Jews there to convert to Christianity, however many continued to secretly practice Jewish rituals.
 The Church responded by creating the Inquisition in 1478 and by expelling all remaining Jews in 1492.
 In 1542 the inquisition expanded to include the Papal States.
 Inquisitors could arbitrarily torture suspects and many victims were burnt alive.

 In 1516 the Republic of Venice decreed that Jews would only be allowed to reside in a walled-in area of town called the ghetto.
 Ghetto residents had to pay a daily poll tax and could only stay a limited amount of time.
 In 1555 the Pope decreed that Jews in Rome were to face similar restrictions.
 The requirement for Jews to live in Ghettos spread across Europe and Ghettos were frequently highly overcrowded and heavily taxed.
 They also provided a convenient target for mobs (pogrom).
 Jews were expelled from England in 1290.
 A ban remained in force that was only lifted when Oliver Cromwell overthrew the monarchy in 1649 (see Resettlement of the Jews in England).

 Persecution of Jews began to decline following Napoleon's conquest of Europe after the French Revolution although the short lived Nazi Empire resurrected most practices.

 In 1965 the Catholic Church formally excluded the idea of holding Jews collectively responsible for the death of Jesus.